 Written submissions can be up to 2,500 words and may not contain hate speech.
 All Utah-based individuals in high school (or starting high school in 2022) are welcome to submit.

 Work must be submitted along with signed Publication Writer Consent Release available here: http://www.slcc.edu/CWC/docs/2018-writer-consent-form.pdf

 The SLCC Community Writing Center is part of the Great Salt Lake Collaborative (GSLC), a Solutions Journalism collaborative of well more than a dozen Utah organizations working together to share stories about Great Salt Lake and ways to protect our city’s dying namesake.
 As part of our work for the GSLC, the CWC is proud to announce a call for submissions for the Great Salt Lake Community Anthology.

 Writers of all genres, photographers of all styles, and artists using all genres and mediums are encouraged to submit their written, visual, and performative stories about the Great Salt Lake.

 This call is open to any writer, photographer, and artist ages 15 and older.

-A “Great Salt Lake Community Anthology” Reading Gala will be held in late September 2022.
+A “Great Salt Lake Community Anthology” Reading Gala will be held from 5:30-8 pm on October 27, 2022.
 Contributors to the anthology will be given a print edition of the anthology and an opportunity to read from their work at the gala.
 More details will be shared at the beginning of August.

 Since 1958, the annual Utah Original Writing Competition has celebrated Utah’s dynamic and varied voices and aided Utah writers on their path to publication and broader recognition.
 Numerous awardees selected by our nationally recognized judges have gone on to significant statewide and national acclaim.
 Please read through the entire guidelines before submitting.